HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 various industries, including the financial service industry, oil and gas sector, automotive industry, and food retail industry.

-Dehnert \[7\] highlights the importance of understanding how digital transformation dimensions are connected to firm performance, with contradictory findings in existing research.
+Study 1: Dehnert \[7\] highlights the importance of understanding how digital transformation dimensions are connected to firm performance, with contradictory findings in existing research.

-Affonso et al \[8\] emphasize the need for innovation in the oil and gas industry, pointing out the risk-averse approach of traditional project management as a hindrance to progress.
+Study 2: Affonso et al \[8\] emphasize the need for innovation in the oil and gas industry, pointing out the risk-averse approach of traditional project management as a hindrance to progress.

-Llopis-Albert et al \[9\] utilize fuzzy-set qualitative comparative analysis to analyze the impact of digital transformation on business performance models in the automotive industry.
+Study 3: Llopis-Albert et al \[9\] utilize fuzzy-set qualitative comparative analysis to analyze the impact of digital transformation on business performance models in the automotive industry.

-In the context of the banking sector, Naimi-Sadigh et al \[10\] discuss the implementation of digital transformation to respond to disruptions and drive innovation in banking services.
+Study 4: In the context of the banking sector, Naimi-Sadigh et al \[10\] discuss the implementation of digital transformation to respond to disruptions and drive innovation in banking services.

-Manjula et al \[11\] focus on digital technologies in the food retail industry, identifying challenges and opportunities in the digital transformation process.
+Study 5: Manjula et al \[11\] focus on digital technologies in the food retail industry, identifying challenges and opportunities in the digital transformation process.

-Imran et al \[12\]  explore digital transformation in industrial organizations, aiming to identify key enablers and performance outcomes through data collected from leading industrial organizations.
+Study 6: Imran et al \[12\]  explore digital transformation in industrial organizations, aiming to identify key enablers and performance outcomes through data collected from leading industrial organizations.

-Furthermore, Kumar et al. \[13\] propose a framework for assessing the social acceptability of Industry 4.0 technologies in digital manufacturing, highlighting the importance of considering social dimensions in technological advancements.
+Study 7: Furthermore, Kumar et al. \[13\] propose a framework for assessing the social acceptability of Industry 4.0 technologies in digital manufacturing, highlighting the importance of considering social dimensions in technological advancements.

-Ren et al. \[14\] shed light on the impact of digital transformation on renewable energy companies' performance in China, emphasizing the role of digital transformation in advancing the development of renewable energy enterprises.
+Study 8: Ren et al. \[14\] shed light on the impact of digital transformation on renewable energy companies' performance in China, emphasizing the role of digital transformation in advancing the development of renewable energy enterprises.

-Zhao et al. \[15\] analyze the relationship between digital transformation strategy and ESG performance in large manufacturing enterprises, focusing on the mediating role of green innovation and sustainable development goals.
+Study 9: Zhao et al. \[15\] analyze the relationship between digital transformation strategy and ESG performance in large manufacturing enterprises, focusing on the mediating role of green innovation and sustainable development goals.

-Overall, the literature review indicates a growing interest in understanding the impact of digital transformation on performance across various industries, highlighting both challenges and opportunities that come with embracing digital technologies (Sartal et al., \[16\].
+Study 10: Overall, the literature review indicates a growing interest in understanding the impact of digital transformation on performance across various industries, highlighting both challenges and opportunities that come with embracing digital technologies (Sartal et al., \[16\].